 - Take Your Time

-With macOS Big Sur 11.1 on the way, some of you might want to start doing some prep work.
+The macOS Big Sur 11.3 release date is still weeks away, but some of you might want to start doing some prep work.

 If you’re getting low on storage, use this time to do some cleanup.
-Go into your Mac’s storage and delete files (things like photos, apps, etc) you no longer need.
-This will help make room for macOS Big Sur 11.1 and it could improve your Mac’s overall performance.
+Go into your Mac’s storage and delete files you no longer need.
+This will help make room for macOS Big Sur 11.3 and it could improve your Mac’s overall performance.

 You should also start backing up the data you store on your Mac.
 Data loss issues are rare, but there’s always a chance something goes wrong during the transition.

-If you haven’t installed macOS Big Sur yet, macOS Big Sur 11.1 could log you out of your apps and services.
-We recommend having your Apple ID/iCloud/third-party app login information handy just in case.
+If you haven’t installed macOS Big Sur yet, macOS Big Sur 11.3 could log you out of your apps and services.
+We recommend having your Apple ID, iCloud information, third-party app login info handy just in case.

-You should get familiar with the changes coming with macOS Big Sur 11.1.
-If you do this ahead of time you won’t get caught off guard.
+You should get familiar with the changes coming with macOS Big Sur 11.3 ahead of its arrival.

 We’ve released a guide that will walk you through the known changes on board the next version of macOS Big Sur.
-It’s a great starting point.
+It’s a great place to start.

-If you’re still hanging around on an older version of macOS and you don’t have plans to upgrade to macOS Big Sur just yet, make sure you get familiar with newer versions of macOS.
-The changes from the macOS updates you skipped will be baked into your macOS Big Sur 11.1 upgrade.
+If you’re still hanging around on an older version of macOS and you don’t have plans to upgrade to macOS Big Sur just yet, make sure you get familiar with newer versions of macOS because you’ll get their changes when you upgrade.

-Installing Apple’s macOS Big Sur 11.1 beta on your Mac might be tempting, especially if you’re dealing with problems, but most people should avoid the beta and wait for the official release.
+Installing the macOS Big Sur 11.3 beta on your Mac might be tempting, especially if you’re dealing with problems, but most people should avoid the beta and wait for the official release.